-Many of our walk sites are going virtual this year!
-Our nationwide Take Steps walk will be taking place via Facebook livestream on Sunday, October 18th.
-This virtual experience will enable us to continue to support our IBD community and provide a safe option for our patients and supporters to connect with their local community and (uniquely!) with communities across the country as one.
+Many of our walk sites are going virtual again this year!
+Our nationwide Take Steps walk will be taking place on Swapcard on Saturday, June 12th.
+This virtual experience will enable us to continue to support our IBD community and provide a virtual option for our patients and supporters to connect with their local community and (uniquely!) with communities across the country as one.

-To confirm if your walk will take place virtually, please continue to check our website for updates by clicking here.
+To confirm if your walk will take place virtually, please check our website by clicking here.

-My local walk is now taking place virtually.
+My local event is taking place virtually.
 How can I participate?

-The virtual walk will feature an opening ceremony, opportunity to hear testimony from patients, volunteer leaders, and company supporters, in addition to live entertainment and updates on IBD resources.
-Once the festivities commence, you can walk around your backyard, your living room, or hop on a treadmill!
+The virtual event will feature the opportunity to hear testimony from patients, volunteer leaders, and company supporters, in addition to live entertainment and updates on IBD resources.
+Once the festivities commence, you can walk around your neighborhood, your living room, or hop on a treadmill!

-Our national Take Steps walk will take place via livestream, and will begin at 12:00PM EST/11:00AM CST/10:00AM MST/9:00AM PST on Sunday, October 18th.
-Join us as we bring the country together for 3.1 million reasons to Take Steps.
+Our national Take Steps event will take place on Swapcard, and will begin at 12:00PM EDT/11:00AM CDT/10:00AM MDT/9:00AM PDT on Saturday, June 12th.
+Join us as we remain 100% committed to Take Steps.
 Additional details can be found on our national Take Steps Facebook page.

-If I registered for my local walk, do I need to register again if my walk is only taking place virtually?
+If I registered for my local event, do I need to register again if my event is only taking place virtually?

 I’m not yet registered.
-Is it too late to join the virtual walk?
+Is it too late to join the virtual event?